CAYA Form

 Please provide the name and telephone number of a person we can contact in the event that there is difficulty reaching the person being referred for services.

-Referral Source: Must be referred by a Licensed Mental Health Professional.
+The referring person must be a Licensed Mental Health Professional.
 A “Licensed Mental Health Professional” eligible to make referrals to a PRP is defined as a Psychiatrist, CRNP-PMH, Licensed Psychologist, LCSW-C, LCPC, APRN-PMH, LCMFT, LCADC, LCPAT, LGMFT, LGADC or LGPAT.
-LGPC, LGMFT, LGADC, LGPAT and LMSW staff may only make referrals if they are currently in a formal clinical supervision arrangement with a supervisor approved by the Maryland Board of Professional Counselors and Therapists or the Maryland Board of Social Work Examiners, as applicable.
+Note: LGPC, LGMFT, LGADC, LGPAT and LMSW staff may only make referrals if they are currently in a formal clinical supervision arrangement with a supervisor approved by the Maryland Board of Professional Counselors and Therapists or the Maryland Board of Social Work Examiners, as applicable.
 (Supervisor’s name, title and location must be provided).
 Referrals from non-mental health professionals who do not have a mental health specialty are not permitted.
 RN-C, CAC-AD and CSC-AD are not eligible to make referrals.
 The Licensed Mental Health Professional must be actively enrolled as a Medicaid provider.

 Diagnosis: